Digitising VHS Tapes

 This video belongs to: The Walt Disney Company.

-VHS players will need cleaning.
-When it struggles to track the signal it is time to clean the player.
+VCRs will need cleaning.
+When it struggles to track the signal it is time to clean the unit.

 Hardware Secrets has a great article how to do this yourself.
 How to Manually Clean Your VCR Heads.